garronej/asterisk/README.md

 ### Prepare host

+* PUTASSET_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx need to be defined.
+  It must be github oAuth token that let upload release asset file to garrone/assets.
 * Need to be compiled on debian jessie.
 * gcc-4.9 need to be installed ( apt-get install )
   Be sure that gcc is as simlink to gcc-4.9